-If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Department of Equity and Compliance to identify a clean, private, comfortable space that can meet your needs.
+If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Office of Rights, Compliance and Accountability to identify a clean, private, comfortable space that can meet your needs.
 Other items to discuss and consider include an electrical outlet, a comfortable chair, a table for the breast pump, access to a sink with running water and paper towels, and anti-microbial wipes.
 Since the breast milk has to be refrigerated during the day, if no refrigerator is available, the parent should carry cold packs for personal storage of expressed milk.

 If you leave campus to breast-feed during the workday, or if a caregiver brings the baby to campus to be breast-fed and you need a parking space close to your workplace, you may request a temporary adjustment for your UAF parking permit.
-Please contact the Department of Equity and Compliance for more information.
+Please contact the Office of Rights, Compliance and Accountability for more information.

 Faculty, supervisors and co-workers are reminded to respect and be sensitive to students' and employees' choice to nurse or choices a parent makes based on what they consider best for their child.